Foston on the Wolds: History

 Although the manufacture of cloth was not significant in the area following the decline of the Beverley industry in the thirteenth century, a fulling mill was recorded at Foston in 1565, and three fulling mills were later recorded there.
 In addition to water power, there is the stump of a windmill close to the water mill.

 Foston was also the scene of development work following the passing of the Beverley and Barmston Drainage Act in 1798.
 In order to relieve flooding in the valley of the River Hull, water from the north of Foston, which formerly drained into the Hull, was diverted to a sea outfall at Barmston.
 In order to ensure that the water flowed in the opposite direction to the new outfall, various channels were made deeper, and a barrier was constructed at Foston, to prevent the water following its former course.
 Old Howe Lane, the road that runs from Foston to Beeford crosses the barrier, which is still labelled The Barrier on modern maps.
 The ditch to the north-east of the road flows northwards to the sea, and is called the Barmston Main Drain; that to the south-west is now the Old Howe Drain and flows to Frodingham Beck, the River Hull and the Humber to reach the sea.

-Two building within the village have been listed as being of architectural merit.
-The first is the church of St Andrew, which has been Grade II* listed since 1966.
+Two buildings within the village have been listed as being of architectural merit.
+The first is St Andrew's Church, Foston on the Wolds, which has been Grade II* listed since 1966.
 It consists of a nave dating from the twelfth century, a chancel dating from the early thirteenth, and the west tower, which dates from the late fourteenth century.
 There are various other early features, including a twelfth century tub font and an effigy of a knight which has been defaced.
 Nearby is a medieval cubical sandstone cross base, which is also listed.
 The other listed building is the Mill House, which forms part of Mill Farm.
 It is an early nineteenth century brick structure, with a pantiled roof, consisting of two storeys and a basement.

 On 1 April 1935 the parish of "Foston on the Wolds" was abolished and merged with Brigham to form a new "Foston" parish.
 In 1931 the old parish of "Foston on the Wolds" had a population of 202.